hardytool/server/src/assets/rules.md

      - Teams will be matched against other teams that have a similar record each week.
      - Match schedules will be posted as soon as all of the previous week’s results are checked (at least a few days before the match is to be played).
    - **Post Season**
-     - After the regular season matches are completed, the top teams from each sub-division will be placed in an interdivisional single elimination playoff bracket.
+     - After the regular season matches are completed, each division will run a single elimination playoff bracket for their division's top teams.
      - Teams will have one week to schedule and play their required matches.
 Each match must be scheduled and played by the end of the week for playoffs.
-     - Teams will flip for side/pick/server (if teams have a primary server difference).
+     - Teams will flip for side/pick.
-       - The team that won the flip will choose side or pick or server, the team that lost will choose from the remaining two, and then the team that won the flip will choose the final option.
-For game 2 the team that lost the flip game 1 will have first choice.
+       - For game 2 the team that lost the flip game 1 will have first choice.
 If a series goes to game 3, a new flip will occur for the third game.
 3. **Other**
    - **Communication**
-     - Each RD2L player is encouraged to be on the RD2L main discord to keep up to date on league information.
+     - Each RD2L player is encouraged to be on the Discord for their division, and optionally the RD2L main discord as well to keep up to date on league information.
        - Keeping up with every channel is not required, but it is highly recommended that alerts are left on in the #announcements channel, and that the channel is checked at least once per week.
    - **Conduct**
      - Flaming is part of Dota 2, but repeated conduct (in games, discord, or anywhere) that violates the below standards may result in removal from the league: